-Indicator Both/ Sex/ Aviat- ion Bus School Bus Comm.
-Ports/ Maritime Rail Taxi/ Ride- Tra- nsit Truc- king Labor share 38.
-Offers to exchange sex for a ride/meal Sex х Х х х х 39. (i.e., backroom of a store) Both Х х Х Х х х 40.
-A highly controlled and/or hazardous, unsafe work setting (may contain sub- standard, unsafe and closely monitored housing) Labor x A work site that has heavy or excessive security measures that seem out of place Labor х CB chatter about "commercial company" or flashing lights signaling "buyer" location Sex х A van or RV out by trucks that seems out of place Sex х A vehicle dropping someone off at a truck and picking them up 15-20 minutes later Sex Х May go from truck to truck or appear to be operating multiple trucks at once Sex х 46.
-A child dropping off and picking up children at the bus stop Labor X Changes in patterns, such as students who have begun to accumulate frequent absence or if new or different people are waiting to pick up the student Both x Students experiencing mood swings, including signs of irritability, panic or shame that weren't there before Both х Changes in physical appearance, such as students who show signs of physical trauma, malnourishment, branding/tattooing, or drug use Both Х Any comments by students that suggest they are exchanging sex for money, material items, shelter, etc. Sex х 51.
+Indicator Both/ Sex/ Labor Aviat- ion Bus School Bus Comm.
+Ports/ Maritime Rail Taxi/ Ride- share Tra- nsit Truc- king 38.
+Offers to exchange sex for a ride/meal Sex Х х х х х 39.
+Signs of bedding in odd locations (i.e., backroom of a store) Both Х Х Х х х х 40.
+A highly controlled and/or hazardous, unsafe work setting (may contain sub- standard, unsafe and closely monitored housing) Labor х A work site that has heavy or excessive security measures that seem out of place Labor х CB chatter about "commercial company" or flashing lights signaling "buyer" location Sex х 43.
+A van or RV out by trucks that seems out of place Sex х A vehicle dropping someone off at a truck and picking them up 15-20 minutes later Sex х May go from truck to truck or appear to be operating multiple trucks at once Sex х 46.
+A child dropping off and picking up children at the bus stop Labor Х Changes in patterns, such as students who have begun to accumulate frequent absence or if new or different people are waiting to pick up the student Both x Students experiencing mood swings, including signs of irritability, panic or shame that weren't there before Both х Changes in physical appearance, such as students who show signs of physical trauma, malnourishment, branding/tattooing, or drug use Both Х Any comments by students that suggest they are exchanging sex for money, material items, shelter, etc. Sex х 51.
 Students who suddenly have new gadgets, designer clothes, other types of material items they didn't have before Sex х